The Estonian Ecommerce Association unites Estonian e-merchants and is steering the community for over 14 years.

 The association unites Estonian e-commerce businesses and is the promoter and competence centre in its field.
 We assist our members, in case of need consumers and the public sector.
 We keep our finger on the pulse of Internet-based business and look to its well-being according to best practice, high quality standards and fair legislation.
 Today the Estonian E-Commerce Association has 506 active members from all over Estonia.
 Since 2016 the association has been a member of the European umbrella organisation Ecommerce Europe.

-One of our biggest initiatives is E-Monday – 24h shopping day on the second Monday in May and November!
+One of our biggest initiatives is E-Monday – 24h shopping day on the first Monday in March, May, September and November!
 More than 200 different e-shops participate and will make the best selling day of the year- it means over 30 000 orders and 5 million EUR turnover.
 More than 70 000 unique e-shoppers visit the campaign page within 24 hours.
 We also run a large media campaign and visibility for consumers.

 Do You want to participate in Estonian E-Monday campaign?